johndoe2012/Linuxman/ch2-files.md

 ## Types of Files

 There are five basic types of file in Linux system.

-One can use `file` command to show a description of file type.
+Use `file` command to show a description of file type.
 Or use `ls -l` to simply show the file type.

 ```shell
 $ cd /usr/share/doc/